incepter/react-async-states/README.md

 We are currently adding some configurable logging, and planning to add a small dev tools extension with a UI representation for better developer experience.

 ## todo and roadmap
-- support generators
+- [x] support generators
+- [x] re-use old instances if nothing changed (originalPromise + key + lazy)
+- [x] subscription to be aware of provider async states change, to re-connect and re-run lazy...
-- support the standalone/anonymous `useAsyncState(promise, dependencies)` ? [not confirmed][under discussion]
+- [ ] support the standalone/anonymous `useAsyncState(promise, dependencies)` ? [not confirmed][under discussion] We need a way to configure initialValue and lazy
-- support config at provider level for all async states to inherit it
+- [ ] support config at provider level for all async states to inherit it
-- support default provider payload (select, run other async states)
+- [ ] support default embedded provider payload (select, run other async states)
-- subscription to be aware of provider async states change, to re-connect and re-run lazy...
-- support anonymous async states that acts as standalone
+- [ ] support passive listen mode without running async state
-- tests
+- [ ] tests
+- [ ] Types